syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on formatted value

-By default, the rows can't be auto fitted based on the formatted cell value.
-However, the autofit calculation can be calculated based on the `ColumnSizer.computeCellHeight` method.
-So, you can override the method and provide your formatted value to the `cellValue` parameter.
+By default, the cell height is calculated based on the `DataGridCell.value` property.
+To autofit the cell height based on the displayed formatted value (i.e, DateFormat and NumberFormat), simply override the `computeCellHeight` method and return the super method with the required `cellValue`.

 {% tabs %}
 {% highlight dart %}